inspirehep/author.xml/README.md

 Occassionally collaborations wish to group together institutions that form a consortium.

-In this particular case, the group is handled as just another institution and the institutions are connected together via the ID of this group:
+In this particular case, the group is handled as just another institution and the institutions are connected together via the ID of this group, for example:
 `<cal:group with=”a1″ />`

 Although intended for affiliations, typically united by some sort of funding arrangement, this element can be used to group collaborations and even authors.